-- Press and hold the ♥ button for about 11 seconds or the -N-button for about 8 seconds.
+- Press and hold the -N- button for about 8 seconds.
 The current zone number will appear in the display.
-Release the button. - Find your current location on the zone map.
+Release the button. - 2.
+Find your current location on the zone map.
 Refer to the illustration. - 3.
-Press the $\circlearrowleft$ or the $\overset{\bullet}{-}$ button repeatedly to toggle through the zone numbers until the desired number appears in the display.
+Press the -N- button repeatedly to toggle through the zone numbers until the desired number appears in the display.
 Once you have selected a zone number, the display will show a compass direction within a few seconds.